jawither/EMBiR-Quadruped-wip-documentation/doc.md

 In the robot’s entire control stack, there are three types of parameters: generic `ControlParameters`, `RobotControlParameters`, and `SimulatorControlParameters`.
 The `ControlParameters` are often called user parameters in the code, and are used as inputs for the user controller.
 The contents of the `ControlParameters` will vary with the controller used.
 The `RobotControlParameters` describe attributes specific to the robot’s hardware, such as sensor noise.
 The `SimulatorControlParameters` describe parameters specific to the execution of the simulation, like simulation speed.

 All three types of parameters are loaded from `.yaml` files.
 When the control program is run from the command line, one of the arguments is whether the parameters are loaded from a file.
 If this argument is set, the `HardwareBridge` will initialize the `ControlParameters` and the `RobotControlParameters` from the file specified in `MuadQuadHardwareBridge::run()`.
 If this argument is not set, the parameters will instead be loaded from a `.yaml` by the `SimControlPanel` and sent via LCM.
 The `SimulatorControlParameters` are always loaded from a file by the `SimControlPanel`.

+# The MIT Controller
+The support code allows for execution of user controllers through inheritance of the `RobotController` class.
+Any class that inherits from `RobotController` will be integrated into the system by calls to `RobotController::initializeController()` and `RobotController::runController()`.
+The MIT controller is an example of such a controller.
+The controller was originally written by MIT for their MiniCheetah quadruped and has been adapted for the MuadQuad.

+## `MIT_Controller::initializeController()` & `MIT_Controller::runController()`
+As is the case with any controller, `initializeController()` will be called once upon startup, and `runController()` will be called every iteration.
+For the MIT controller, initialization allocates a `ControlFSM` object. `runController()` 1) updates the `DesiredStateCommand`, and 2) runs the `ControlFSM`.

+## The MIT FSM
+The core of the MIT Controller is a finite state machine that expresses the current state of the robot’s behavior.
+Each state in the FSM is itself a class object inherited from `FSM_State`.
+When the `ControlFSM` object is created by `MIT_Controller::initializeController()`, its constructor will create all of the state objects.
+For the purpose of the MuadQuad, the four states used are `FSM_State_Passive`, `FSM_State_StandUp`, `FSM_State_BalanceStand`, and `FSM_State_Locomotion`.

+`ControlFSM` is responsible for interacting with the `GamepadCommand` object to determine which control mode to activate, and thus to which state the FSM needs to transition.
+Each state inherits from the `FSM_State` parent class and implements its virtual member functions.
+At a high level, each iteration, `ControlFSM` will check the state of the gamepad to see if the human user has requested a change in state, and if so, call the appropriate state member functions to execute the transition.
+If no change in state is requested by the user, `ControlFSM` will execute the normal behavior of that state for the iteration.

+`ControlFSM` also performs safety checks at various points in the control flow of the controller, specifically that the desired positions of the feet and the desired feedforward forces are all safe.

+## FSM State functions
+The `FSM_State` parent class offers several virtual functions that `Control_FSM` uses to polymorphically interact with the different states.
+Each state class should implement these functions.

+### `FSM_State::checkTransition()`
+After `Control_FSM` determines the user requested a change in state from the gamepad, it will call the current state’s`checkTransition()` function.
+This function will determine whether the current state is able to transition into the requested state, as well as how long the transition will take.
+In the case of a successful transition, `checkTransition()` returns the name of the new state after transitioning.
+If the transition is unsuccessful, it returns the name of the current state.

+For example, you cannot transition from BalanceStand into StandUp (you’re already standing), so `FSM_State_BalanceStand::checkTransition()` will not verify the transition if the requested state is StandUp.

+### `FSM_State::transition()`
+This function is called after `checkTransition()` successfully verifies the transition.
+It handles any actions necessary to perform the actual transition itself.
+What this means specifically varies based on the transition.
+For most transitions, this function does nothing.

+_For transitioning from BalanceStand to Locomotion, the function will request the BalanceStand algorithm runs for extra iterations before finishing the transition.
+(Really, it requests the alg be run for 1000*transition_duration more iterations, but the transition_duration is 0… so i dont see the reason for adding that bit of logic to the code… (¬‿¬) )

+### `FSM_State::onExit()`
+Once `transition()` verifies the transition has completed, `Control_FSM` will call the current state’s `onExit()` function.
+This allows the state to clean up any necessary data before it completely exits.
+For most states, this function does nothing.

+After `onExit()` returns, it is at this point that `Control_FSM` updates its `currentState` member variable to be enumerated type associated with the new state.

+### `FSM_State::onEnter()`
+The last step in the state transition is calling the new state’s `onEnter()` function.
+The main purpose of `onEnter()` is to zero out any data associated with the state, including data about the previous transition (which is now complete).
+Also, many states have dynamically allocated data that needs to be reinitialized when the state is entered.

+In the case of a state transition, all of the `FSM_State` functions listed up until this point are each called once, consecutively, in the same iteration.
+After, `onEnter()` executes, however, the iteration finishes, and any further calls (namely to `run()`, or if another transition is triggered) will take place on the next iteration.

+### `FSM_State::run()`
+If `Control_FSM` determines that no transition is taking place on the current iteration, it will call the current state’s `run()` function, which triggers the default behavior of the robot when it is in that state.

+Here, the differences between states are most visible, as each state’s implementation of the `run()` function varies significantly. `FSM_State_Passive::run()`, for example, does nothing, which reflects the lifeless nature of the robot when it’s in the passive state.
+Most other states’ `run()` functions will call a uninherited class-specific “step” function that handles the low-level details of the robot behavior in that state.

+## WBC
+Whole body control, or WBC, describes a feedback optimization technique that tracks multiple motion trajectories and solves conflicts using priorities in robots possibly under multiple contacts (L Sentis, 2021).

+ [this is where i need help describing what exactly WBC is, how it works, and how much detail i should go into].

+Any state that uses WBC (in the case of MuadQuad, every state except Passive) will allocate a `LocomotionCtrl` object, which inherits from the `WBC_Ctrl` class, and use it to call `WBC_Ctrl::run()` each iteration from within `FSM_State::run()`.
+From within this object, WBC will calculate optimized mid-level hardware commands and send them to the leg controller.

+## `ConvexMPCLocomotion`
+The most interesting FSM state in the MIT controller is `FSM_State_Locomotion`.
+In addition to using WBC, which runs every iteration, Locomotion also uses an implementation of model-predictive-control that simplifies the control into a convex optimization problem.
+CMPCL runs at a lower frequency, roughly 20-30hz.

+It’s from within CMPCL that we define the different gaits for the robot.
+CMPCL will predict the GRFs required to enact the selected gait and, like WBC, send commands to the leg controller.

+ [like wbc i will need a bit of guidance with what to say here exactly].

+## Gaits
+All robot gaits are performed within the Locomotion state.
+Gaits are listed in `ConvexMPCLocomotion.h` and initialized by the CMPCL constructor.
+There are two types of gaits, `OffsetDurationGait` and `MixedFrequencyGait`.

+### `OffsetDurationGait`
+These are the most common type of gait.
+They are represented by a cycle length in timesteps and two four-dimensional vectors of integers.
+Each dimension of the vectors corresponds to one leg of the robot.
+The first vector represents the number of timesteps into each cycle that the legs make contact.
+The second vector represents the duration of each leg’s contact.
+Each leg can only have one contact per cycle.

+### `MixedFrequencyGait`
+The second kind of gait is a mixed-frequency gait, which allows each leg to have its own period independent from the other legs.
+TODO explain further